 Great news for Frappuccino lovers: get a Venti in any coffee or espresso based Frappuccino and you’ll be in the clear at just under 200mg of caffeine (most have around 130mg for a Venti, but the espresso Frappuccino rings in at a still safe 185mg).

-Another important thing to note is that Starbucks mocha drinks contain more caffeine than other flavors because chocolate contains caffeine.
+Another important thing to note is that Starbucks mocha drinks contain slightly more caffeine than other flavors because chocolate contains caffeine.
+How much?
+In the example above, from the mobile app, it looks to be about 20mg more of caffeine in a tall iced mocha.
 However, White Mocha beverages do no have this same issue (but WMs are very high in sugar).

 To stay in line with pregnancy guidelines, the best beverages to stick with are of the Tall variety.
 Avoid adding extra shots to beverages and, remember, Starbucks can make any espresso based beverage decaffeinated.
 So, if you’re really worried about caffeine, order a decaf!
 Always watch the sugar content in Starbucks beverages, but avoid using Sugar Free syrups, which contain artificial sweeteners.
 Most Starbucks teas, even those without caffeine, should be treated with caution because some of the herbal ingredients are not safe for pregnancy.
 Also, Starbucks refreshers should be avoided due to hibiscus and other ingredients that may not be suitable for pregnant women.
 In fact, hibiscus and most other herbal tea ingredients should be completely avoided in the first trimester of pregnancy.